Marital Sorting on Pre-Marital Preferences for Household Behavior: Data

 \subsection{IBJ Users' Dating Process and Stage}

-Table \ref{tb:dating_process} summarizes IBJ's sequential partner-formation process and the distinction between non-exclusive exploration and exclusive commitment.
-The process starts at Application, where users browse profiles and can initiate contact by sending an \textit{omiai} request.
+Table \ref{tb:dating_process} summarizes IBJ's sequential partner-formation process and the distinction between non-exclusive exploration and exclusive commitment.\footnote{This paper focuses on year-level matching outcomes; the underlying IBJ data also contain time-stamped click impressions and action logs at the individual user level, as well as both user-stated and revealed partner-search filters (covering age, income, education, location, and other dimensions).
+These micro-level traces support ongoing companion work on individual-level search dynamics, partner-search filters, and the role of marriage agencies and consultants.} The process starts at Application, where users browse profiles and can initiate contact by sending an \textit{omiai} request.
 Initiation is not gender-specific: both men and women can apply.
 A request advances to Omiai Meeting only if accepted, after which the pair meets in person or online and independently decides whether to continue.

 If both parties approve after the first meeting, they enter Pre-relationship, a sequence of non-exclusive dates.
 At this stage, users may interact with multiple partners and repeatedly decide whether to continue or exit each match.
 If both then choose to deepen the relationship, they move to the exclusive Serious relationship stage.
 This stage involves repeated committed dates with the same partner, though either party can still exit.
 The process ends at Proposal (engagement/matching), which requires mutual confirmation of intent to marry.
 Overall, the platform moves users gradually from open search to exclusive commitment through mutually agreed steps.